Sparse shepherding control of large-scale multi-agent systems via Reinforcement Learning: Introduction

-This work addresses the sparse control challenge by designing optimal control laws that indirectly shape target density distributions.
+This work addresses the sparse indirect control challenge by designing optimal control laws that indirectly shape target density distributions.
 Although recent sparse optimal mean-field control formulations have shown promising results \cite{ascione2023meanfield, albi2016invisible, albi2021optimized}, their computational cost often hinders real-time applicability.
 Alternatively, approaches based on Markov-chain descriptions on discretized domains \cite{elamvazhuthi2021controllability, kakish2022using} can reduce computational burden but are generally restricted to single-herder scenarios with coarse spatial discretizations.
 To overcome these limitations, we propose a learning-based framework that coordinates multiple herders in continuous domains without requiring expensive online optimization.
 The effectiveness of the proposed approach is demonstrated through extensive numerical validation.

-We wish to emphasize that, while shepherding provides a canonical example of indirect control, the same problem structure--where few controlled agents influence many uncontrolled ones--arises across diverse domains.
-Examples include cell organization in tissue engineering~\cite{yu2021living}, the use of autonomous vehicles for traffic management~\cite{stern2018dissipation}, and the strategic placement of information sources in opinion dynamics~\cite{pinasco2017modeling}.
-The mathematical framework developed here, combining agent-based control with population-level dynamics, offers a general methodology for tackling such sparse indirect control problems.
+We wish to emphasize that, while shepherding provides a canonical example of indirect control, the same problem structure--where few controlled agents influence many uncontrolled ones--arises across diverse domains, such as cell organization \cite{yu2021living} and traffic control \cite{stern2018dissipation}.